PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 # Set up your Tizen environment
 ## Setting up Gerrit Access
-* When using gbs, gbs download many resources from server.
-So you need to set up Gerrit Access.
+* When using GBS, it will download many resources from a server, so you need to set up Gerrit access for doing so.
 * Follow [Setting up Development Environment](https://source.tizen.org/documentation/developer-guide/environment-setup)
-* If you are Intel guy, follow Intel proxy setting: [Using git at intel](https://opensource.intel.com/linux-wiki/Using_git)
+* If you are an Intel blue batch, follow the following: [Using git at intel](https://opensource.intel.com/linux-wiki/Using_git)

 ## Install development tools
-* On host, you must have gbs and mic.
+* On host, you must have gbs and mic installed.
  * There are some steps until you can install on Ubuntu by `sudo apt-get install gbs mic`
 * Until `sudo apt-get install gbs mic`, follow [Installing development tools](https://source.tizen.org/documentation/developer-guide/installing-development-tools)

-## Set up gbs environment
+## Setting up GBS environment
-* What is gbs?
+* What is GBS?
- * gbs can bake xwalk rpm.
+ * GBS can create (called 'bake') xwalk rpm.
- * When gbs runs, gbs creates chroot environment to build i586 target
+ * When it runs, GBS creates a chroot environment to build the i586 target
- * gbs automatically downloads all dependencies from tizen server
+ * GBS automatically downloads all dependencies from the Tizen server
-* Make .gbs.conf
+* Create your own .gbs.conf
 `> vi ~/.gbs.conf`
  * For example, my .gbs.conf
 ```